 Jewelry in the Byzantine Museum of Athens: The Mytilene Treasure

-A very significant component of the collection of gold jewellery in the Byzantine Museum of Athens consists of the Mytilene Treasure from the island of Lesbos.
-This find also included a group of luxury silver vessels, and thirty-two gold coins of the emperors Phokas (602–610) and Herakleios (first part of his reign, 610–629).
-The jewellery, twenty-one objects in total, consists of bracelets, rings, earrings, necklaces, pendants, amulets, belts, and buckles.
-Despite the importance of the Mytilene Treasure, one of the most significant hoards of the 7th century from the Aegean area, no previous systematic study has been dedicated to it since its discovery in 1951, except for brief entries in exhibition catalogues.
+A very significant component of the collection of gold jewelry in the Byzantine Museum of Athens consists of the Mytilene Treasure from the island of Lesbos.
+This find also includes a group of luxury silver vessels and thirty-two gold coins of the emperors Phokas (602–610) and Herakleios (first part of his reign, 610–629).
+The jewelry, twenty-one objects in total, includes bracelets, rings, earrings, necklaces, pendants, amulets, belts, and buckles.
+Despite the importance of the Mytilene Treasure, one of the most significant hoards of the seventh century from the Aegean area, no previous systematic study has been dedicated to it since its discovery in 1951, except for brief entries in exhibition catalogues.

 My aim during the period of my fellowship at Dumbarton Oaks was to complete an in-depth analysis of this collection.
 The great opportunity afforded by the use of the research materials at the library of Dumbarton Oaks enabled me to undertake a comparative study of each of the individual pieces, and to write systematic entries for them.